PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 #### Reasons against

-- Pipelines have an established concept of "success" compared to statements
+- Pipelines have an established concept of "success", whereas other statements generally do not.
-- Background operators become less useful with respect to chains unless their syntax is changed in a significant way
+- Background operators become less useful with respect to chains unless their syntax is changed in a significant way.

 ### Allowing control flow statements at the end of chains